aws-samples/pega-on-eks-aurora-postgresql/README.md

-# Deploying Pega on Amazon EKS (Tomcat) and Amazon Aurora PostgreSQL
+# Deploying Pega on Amazon EKS (Apache Tomcat) and Amazon Aurora PostgreSQL

-Welcome to blueprint for running Pega platform on EKS ( Tomcat) and Amazon Aurora PostgreSQL.
+Welcome to blueprint for running Pega platform on Amazon EKS (Tomcat) and Amazon Aurora PostgreSQL using Terraform and Helm.
+This project is forked from EKS blueprints for Terraform  https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/v4 and customized for Pega deployment on EKS.

 The project is structured as follows

     .
     ├── pega